 - (1) If a noise complaint is filed by a resident of a dwelling near the facility after the facility is in operation, the licensee must meet the permissible sound level as determined in accordance with Section 2.
-This section does not apply where the resident is the person who constructed a dwelling under the circumstances set out in sections 2.3 and 2.4. - (2) When a noise complaint is filed with the Commission, the Commission may require the licensee to conduct a comprehensive sound level survey to determine compliance with this rule. - (3) If a facility is found to be non-compliant, the licensee must provide both a detailed noise control mitigation plan and a timeline as to when compliance will be met. - When the facility meets the requirements in this rule, the Commission investigation is complete.
-If the Commission determines that the facility is compliant with this rule at the complainant noise receptor(s), the Commission investigation related to the noise complaint is complete. - (5) If conditions at the facility change, a new complaint may be filed.
+This section does not apply where the resident is the person who constructed a dwelling under the circumstances set out in sections 2.3 and 2.4. - (2) When a noise complaint is filed with the Commission, the Commission may require the licensee to conduct a comprehensive sound level survey to determine compliance with this rule. - (3) If a facility is found to be non-compliant, the licensee must provide both a detailed noise control mitigation plan and a timeline as to when compliance will be met. - (4) When the facility meets the requirements in this rule, the Commission investigation is complete. - (5) If conditions at the facility change, a new complaint may be filed.